* C$ firms to C$0.9764, or $1.0242

 Canadian bond prices fell across the curve, in step with U.S. Treasury prices, which dipped as risk appetite improved over progress in Japan's nuclear crisis and hope that intervention in Libya could help ease tensions.
 [US/]

-The interest rate-sensitive two-year bond CA2YT=RR was down 10.5 Canadian cents to yield 1.663 percent, while the 10-year bond CA10YT=RR slipped 16 Canadian cents to yield 3.19 percent.
+The interest rate-sensitive two-year bondwas down 10.5 Canadian cents to yield 1.663 percent, while the 10-year bond slipped 16 Canadian cents to yield 3.19 percent.
 (Editing by James Dalgleish)

 Our Standards: The Thomson Reuters Trust Principles.